 - Expected result (cake should be moist and golden brown)

-How to prepare for a how to article
+How to prepare for a how-to article

-Defining a goal is not complicated, but it does take more thought than most people give it.
+DEFINE THE GOALDefining a goal is not complicated, but it does take more thought than most people give it.
 The main thing to remember is that there is a direct goal and an indirect goal.
 The direct goal of a person who reads an article about “How to Brew Beer” is to brew a beer, but their indirect goal is to create something that they can then enjoy and be proud of.
-Most how to advice is a means to an end.
+Most how-to advice is a means to an end.
 The reader wants to accomplish the task, but their real goal is the result of that task.
 An article about How to eliminate the XyXIX virus from your computer will be used by people who want their computer to work properly.
 Getting rid of the virus is just the means to an end.

 - Functions properly